 The ODIO overwrite time is dependent on the type of hard disk in the product.
-The overwrite times are generally 20 minutes for a Standard ODIO and 60 minutes for a Full ODIO.
+The overwrite times are generally less than 20 minutes for a Standard ODIO and 60 minutes for a Full ODIO.

-IIO is performed as a background operation, with no user-perceivable reduction in copy, print or scan performance.
+IJO is performed as a background operation, with no user-perceivable reduction in copy, print or scan performance.